 Do you help me with the Operations Manual?

 UAVAir give guidance and a Operations Manual template and we help you all the way to get a robust Operations Manual but in reality, this has to be your own work and this part of the process is designed not to be rushed.
 It is a procedure designed to make you think about safety in your own operation, the CAA themselves gave us this guidance as an NQE on Operations Manuals:

 • The CAA have put our outline template Ops Manual on the website.
 Students and NQEs can use this, or offer their own incomplete template to help students understand what is needed.

 • NQEs should not offer a ‘completion’ service for the Ops Manual with very marginal student input or offer a fully ‘CAA approved’ Ops Manual for students who think they don’t have the time or feel they don’t have the required knowledge or expertise to complete a comprehensive and suitable Operations Manual.
 Students are going on the course precisely to get this knowledge and expertise and should learn through doing.

 • The CAA does not ‘approve’ SUA Ops Manuals in the same way as we do with parts of an AOC Ops Manual.
 We accept the Ops Manual along with the appropriate flight assessment results from the NQE, as part of the overall NQE recommendation of Pilot Competency.

 I understand that you no doubt get students who are all-at-sea with the whole concept of an Ops Manual at the beginning of a course, and some who take some time to get into it or who are not used to compiling similar documents.
-To that end it is understandable that you want to get them up to speed, since we all want a competent, confident pilot at the end of the course.
-However they will not build their confidence, or realize the benefits of standardised procedures and the worth of an Ops Manual, if they themselves to do not participate in its composition.
+To that end, it is understandable that you want to get them up to speed since we all want a competent, confident pilot at the end of the course.
+However, they will not build their confidence, or realise the benefits of standardised procedures and the worth of an Operations Manual, if they themselves to do not participate in its composition.